 - It takes ~30ms to add an image to the database at runtime.
 Add images on a

 worker thread to avoid blocking the UI thread, or if possible, add images at

 - If you know the expected physical size of an image, specify it.
 This metadata improves tracking performance, especially for large physical images (over 75cm).

 - Avoid keeping unused images in the database as there's a slight impact on system performance.

 - Beginning with ARCore 1.9, if your image will never move from its position (for example, a poster affixed to a wall), you can attach a global anchor to the image to increase the stability of tracking.

 - The physical image must occupy 25% of the camera image.
 You can prompt users to fit the physical image in their camera frame with the FitToScan asset.
-See the Augmented Images sample app for an example of this prompt.
+See the Augmented Images developer guide for the Android SDK, Android NDK, or ARCore SDK for Unity for an example of this prompt.